drhsqlite/fossil-mirror/www/server/windows/iis.md

 This is a very simple configuration.
-You can do more complicated and interesting things with this, such as redirecting only `/code` URLs to Fossil, letting everything else go to IIS for normal web serving.
-You could set up a mixed static and ASP.NET site on the rest of the URL space, with Fossil serving only that one part.
+You can do more complicated and interesting things with this, such as redirecting only `/code` URLs to Fossil by setting the Pattern in step 6 to “`^/code(.*)$`”.
+IIS would then directly serve all other URLs.
+You could also intermix ASP.NET applications in the URL scheme in this way.

 See the documentation on [URL Rewrite rules][urr] for more ideas.

-## Enabling TLS

-Once you have one of the above options enabled, you might then want to use IIS as an HTTPS proxy layer.
-For now, we’ll just send you to [the docs][tls] for that.

 [arr]: https://www.iis.net/downloads/microsoft/application-request-routing